 - Prescribed Medication: Some people think prescription drugs are safe to consume without consequences, thereby taking them frequently for symptom relief.
 Prescription drugs like opiates are highly addictive in nature.

 - Depression: People struggling with depression do not undergo proper treatment or diagnosis.
-They try to handle their depressive symptoms by self-medicating with Nicotine, Alcohol, Marijuana, Cocaine, and various other mind-altering substances.
+They try to handle their depressive symptoms by self-medicating with Nicotine, Alcohol, MMJ, Cocaine, and various other mind-altering substances.

 - Fitting in/Peer Pressure: Peer pressure causes people to do things they would not like but had to do to either impress people or try to feel valued.